Case study: Cunard

 I divided the work into packages, each with a test phase to prove that the changes were adding value before we moved on to the next step

-My stakeholders needed an outline plan which they could take to their stakeholders to show the scope of the work and the expected value it would deliver
+My stakeholders needed an outline plan which they could take to their stakeholders to show the scope of the work and the benefits it would deliver

 The business readily approved my proposal and so we moved to the discovery phase